kimsyversen/Ruter-workflow-for-Alfred/README.md

 ## FYI
 * All searches are performed based on the current time.
 It is currently no way to plan trips hours ahead.
-* The workflow caches and remembers the previous trip for browsed for 3 minutes

 ## Thanks to
 [Dean Jackson](https://github.com/deanishe/) for the workflow [library](https://github.com/deanishe/alfred-workflow) and [icons](http://icons.deanishe.net/)

 ## License
 MIT License

 Copyright (c) 2017 Kim Syversen